 You can read a very thorough NHS document on use of aromatherapy in labour HERE to find out more details on the science and benefits, but meanwhile here are the most beneficial essential oils to use in labour:

-Promotes a feeling of wellbeing, use for poor obstetric histories such as, bereavement, and depression.
+Effects Calming, relaxing, analgesic, antibacterial, stimulates the immune system, antiviral.
+Promotes a feeling of wellbeing.
+Use for poor obstetric histories such as, bereavement, and depression.
 It can enhance uterine action.
 Good for sensitive skins.

 My long-term go-to for all essential and carrier oils is the award-winning Neals Yard Remedies, who not only make high-quality organic products, they have long been striving for the most eco friendly packaging they can access.